Safely identify the right type of electrical panel upgrade for your home

 There are two models of transfer switches:

 • Automatic transfer switches require a larger initial investment but provide continuous protection for homeowners.

 • Manual transfer switches are less expensive and require you to power up the generator and manually switch the load to the backup system.

 Read our Transfer Switches Buying Guide to learn more about transfer switches.

-• When replacing your panel you’ll want to match the amperage capacity of your current model, or upgrade if your power needs have grown.
+• When replacing your panel, either match the amperage capacity of your current model, or upgrade if your power needs have grown.

 • Amps typically range from 60 amps in older homes to as much as 200 in new construction.

-You can calculate the total load for the circuit by adding up the loads of the devices that will run on it.
-These are usually identified on a sticker or label on the devices or appliance.
-If the load is calculated in watts, use this formula: amps = watts divided by volts.
+If the load is calculated in watts, use this formula: watts divided by volts = amps.
 Example: 1,400 watts divided by 120V = 12 amps.

 Different types of circuit breakers include:

 Single pole, or 1 pole, circuit breakers provide 120 volts in various amp ratings.
 Single pole circuit breakers rated 15 to 20 amps are typically used for receptacles and lighting.
 They are available in 3 types: Full size (1-in. wide), half size (1/2-in. wide) and twin/tandem (1-in. wide with 2 switches & controls 2 circuits).